dphfox/wolf/docs/00-design/02-numbers.md

 page_number: 2
 ---

-All names that look like numbers are reserved by Wolf.
+Names that look like numbers are reserved by Wolf.
 Each one refers either to:

 - An exact integer value (of type `int`)